m-kant/mink-js/README.md

 =======
 Java Script library containing UI widgets and data manipulating functions, intended to use in mobile web apps or sites.

+Basic ideas used in project is: Loosely coupled architecture is excellent - modules must be as indpendent as possible.
+Only CSS animation can be used.
+With API and usability better to be standart, than to think different.

-Some widgets formatted as jQuery plugins, some of them can be used as framework-agnostic.
+Functions wich uses DOM elements as a point of origin are formatted as jQuery plugins, others can be used as framework-agnostic.

-All widgets are independent and can be used regardless of all others.
+All widgets are independent and can be used regardless of all others, or can be combined in any way.

 jquery.mk.pagex
 ---------------